Welcome to Situational Awareness Matters!

-Whether you got here from a redirect from my existing website (www.RichGasaway.com) or you found this site through a web search or a link from another website, welcome.
+Whether you got here from a redirect from my existing website (www.RichGasaway.com) or you found this site through a web search or a link from another site, welcome.
 I’m glad you’re here.

-To say that situational awareness is important for first responders is a ridiculous understatement.
-It is the leading contributing factor for first responder near-miss events and is an often cited contributing factor in casualty investigation reports.
+To say that situational awareness is important for first responders is a gross understatement.
+It is the leading cause of near miss events and the leading contributing factor for casualty events.

-I’d like to add the word catastrophically before the word important.
-It helps underscore the vital importance of situational awareness for first responder safety.
+I’d like to add the word “catastrophically” before the word important.

 Why mark this page and visit often?

-I have dedicated the past seven years of my life to the study of the art and science of decision making and to learn as much as I possibly could about situational awareness in the high-risk, high-consequence environments first responders, pilots, medical providers, soldiers, nuclear energy technicians and others work in.
+I have dedicated the past seven years of my life to the study of the art and science of decision making and to learn as much as I possibly can about situational awareness in the high-risk, high-consequence decision making environments of first responders, aviation, medicine, military, nuclear energy and others.

-The desire to improve first responder situational awareness and decision making has consumed me.
-I am both an active researcher and a first-responder practitioner on this subject.
-In addition to my direct first responder experience of 30+ years, I also completed doctoral level research on first responder decision making and situational awareness.
+My desire to improve first responder situational awareness has consumed me.
+I am both an active researcher and a practitioner on this subject.
+In addition to my direct first responder experience of 30+ years, I also completed my doctoral research on first responder decision making and situational awareness.

 This site will be my forum to share what I have learned.
-I hope you will come along with me on this journey, sign-up for my newsletter, and participate in the discussion so we can learn from each other while keeping our #1 goal in mind… doing everything we can to keep first responders safe.
+I hope you will come along with me on this journey and be willing to participate so we can learn from each other while keeping our #1 goal in mind… doing everything we can to keep first responders safe.

 Thanks for visiting.